-My book is part of of my broad interests in the intersection of gender, race, and sexuality and space; masculinities; and queer and transgender studies.
+My research and teaching interests focus on the intersection of gender, race, and sexuality and space; masculinities; critical race studies; and queer and transgender studies.
 I focus on intersections of gender, sexuality, race, and class to understand how those aspects of social location are created and maintained across urban and rural spaces.
-Overall, I undertake this research using sociological methods to explore questions of identity and inequality in sociology and the interdisciplinary fields of women’s and gender studies and ethnic studies.
+Overall, I undertake this research using sociological methods to explore questions of identity and inequality in sociology, geography, and the interdisciplinary fields of women’s and gender studies and ethnic studies.

 My ongoing research and writing projects focus on LGBTQ youth; whiteness, nation, and sexuality in the rural Northwest; and transgender people’s experiences of discrimination and violence.